 If you feel as though you have a martial tort claim against your spouse, it is strongly recommended that you seek the advice of a competent family law attorney experienced in these types of claims.
 The rules and laws governing these types of matters can be complicated, such as how long you have to file your claim.

-According to Bari Z. Weinberger, founding partner at Weinberger Divorce & Family Law Group, “…for spouses—both husbands and wives—who find themselves in situations where the wrongs that led to a broken marriage have crossed the line into wrongs that require legal action, filing a tort claim is a powerful way to feel like justice has been served.”
+According to Bari Z. Weinberger, founding partner at Weinberger Divorce & Family Law Group, LLC, “…for spouses—both husbands and wives—who find themselves in situations where the wrongs that led to a broken marriage have crossed the line into wrongs that require legal action, filing a tort claim is a powerful way to feel like justice has been served.”

 If you are facing a situation where filing a martial tort may be appropriate, our skilled attorneys can explain your options and help you understand your rights.
 Please contact us today to schedule your initial confidential consultation.